The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Derived quantities

-X-ray data in the COSMOS were mainly derived from the X-ray spectral fitting for the 4.6 Ms {\it Chandra} COSMOS-Legacy survey \citep[][]{Marchesi2016} that gives the intrinsic 2--10 keV luminosity.
-We cross-matched our parent radio AGN sample in the COSMOS/UltraVISTA (881 objects, see Section \ref{sec:GNCS}) with the 4.6 Ms {\it Chandra} COSMOS-Legacy survey by a match radius of 1.5 arcsec.
+X-ray data in COSMOS were mainly derived from the X-ray spectral fitting for the 4.6 Ms {\it Chandra} COSMOS-Legacy survey \citep[][]{Marchesi2016} that gives the intrinsic 2--10 keV luminosity.
+We crossmatched our parent radio AGN sample in the COSMOS/UltraVISTA (881 objects, see Section \ref{sec:GNCS}) with the 4.6 Ms {\it Chandra} COSMOS-Legacy survey by a match radius of 1.5 arcsec.
 A total of 117 (out of 881) objects have X-ray counterparts with available estimates for the intrinsic 2--10 keV luminosity ($\Gamma = 1.85 \pm 0.62$).
-Among these 117 objects, 8 objects are classified as Compton-thick AGN by \cite{Lanzuisi2018}.
-For these 8 objects, we used their obscuration-corrected intrinsic 2--10 keV luminosity from \cite{Lanzuisi2018} to make the subsequent analysis.
+Among these 117 objects, eight are classified as Compton-thick AGNs by \cite{Lanzuisi2018}.
+For these eight objects, we used their obscuration-corrected intrinsic 2--10 keV luminosity from \cite{Lanzuisi2018} to conduct the subsequent analysis.

 The above-mentioned 2--10 keV luminosity refers to the total X-ray luminosity from the entire galaxy ($L_{\rm 2-10keV, tot}$).
 In order to get the pure X-ray luminosity from AGNs, X-ray radiation from XRBs should be subtracted.
-X-ray luminosities of XRBs have been found to correlate with star formation rate (SFR) and stellar mass \citep{Grimm2003,Lehmer2010,Mineo2012,Mineo2014}, which also shows an evolution with redshift \citep{Lehmer2016}.
-Here we used the relation of
+X-ray luminosities of XRBs have been found to correlate with the star formation rate (SFR) and stellar mass \citep{Grimm2003,Lehmer2010,Mineo2012,Mineo2014}, which also shows an evolution with redshift \citep{Lehmer2016}.
+Here, we used the relation of

 derived from \cite{Lehmer2016} based on the 6Ms CDF-S survey.
-The $M_{\star}$ and SFR in this relation were estimated assuming a \cite{Kroupa2001} IMF while we used the \cite{Chabrier2003} IMF throughout this work.
+The $M_{\star}$ and SFR in this relation were estimated assuming a \cite{Kroupa2001} IMF, while we used the \cite{Chabrier2003} IMF throughout this work.
 Therefore, we first divided our $M_{\star}$ and SFR by a constant factor of 1.06 \citep{Speagle2014} to convert values from the \cite{Chabrier2003} IMF to the \cite{Kroupa2001} IMF.
 Then we applied the scaled $M_{\star}$ and SFR into Equation \ref{eq:XRBs} to get the X-ray luminosity from XRBs.
-Finally, the pure X-ray luminosity from AGNs (hereafter $L_{\rm X}$; in the unit of erg s$^{-1}$) can be calculated by
+Finally, the pure X-ray luminosity from AGNs (hereafter $L_{\rm X}$, in units of erg s$^{-1}$) can be calculated by

 where $L_{\rm 2-10keV, XRBs}$ is calculated by Equation \ref{eq:XRBs}.
-The uncertainties of $L_{\rm X}$ were inferred from the flux uncertainties given by the above-mentioned X-rays surveys using the propagation of error method.
+Based on the propagation of error method, the uncertainties of $L_{\rm X}$ were inferred from the flux uncertainties given by the above-mentioned X-rays surveys and the parameter uncertainties of Equation \ref{eq:XRBs} given by \cite{Lehmer2016}.